hackclub/hackclub/workshops/login_auth/README.md

 You can also add fonts to your webpage, as I have added `Nunito` font as you can see a line of code in HTML `<head>`.
 You can choose fonts from [Google Fonts](https://fonts.google.com/) and link them.

-If you need help regarding various keywords uses in CSS, So you can go through the [CSS documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference).
+If you need help regarding various keywords uses in CSS, so you can go through the [CSS documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference).

 #### JAVASCRIPT